STICKnoLOGIC/First-Accord-Docs/json-structure.md

 ```

 #### display_float_text (optional|string)
 Display and randomly float this text on the [main page](/).
 This text serves as evidence that you are a contributor of `First Accord`, even if you remove your contributed JSON.
-(If you modify this each time you submit a pull request, the prior `display_float_text` will be preserved.)
-(The more successfully merged PRs you have, the greater the chance your `display_float_text` will appear on the [main page](/)).
 It must contain a minimum of 4 characters and cannot exceed 12 characters.

-> [!WARNING]
-> __NO OFFENSIVE LANGUAGE OR ANY INAPPROPRIATE CONTENT THAT COULD HARM THE WEBSITE, THE URL, THE REPOSITORY, AND THE COMMUNITY.__

 __Example:__
 ```json